Redefining Success At 29 Years Old

 I was wrong to focus on “reaching success” and “accomplishing XYZ” — even if my ambitions include writing Christian books.
 (And maybe especially if I’m including God’s name in my ambitions.)

-I was wrong to think that publishing by 30 would make me have greater self-worth.
+I was wrong to think that publishing by 30 would validate me as a contributing member of God’s family.

 Therein lies the lesson of this entire blog post.